rolkra/rolkra.github.io/_posts/2021-5-25-r-package-10-min.md

 ```
 So, typically you edit at least `Title`, `Author`, `Maintainer` and `Description`

-If you are using other packages in your code, you need to add an section called `Imports:` with all packages seperated with a comma.
+If you are using other packages in your code, you need to add a section called `Imports:` with all package-names seperated by a comma.
 In your code you need to refere to functions of a package as package::function().

 If you want to use a license, you can do that with the following R-code (in the R-console, `name` is the name of the copyright holder).
 If {usethis} is not installed, do that before.